krishauser/Klampt/Cpp/docs/Manual-Geometry.md

 Speed
 - ImplicitSurface - OccupancyGrid slow when close but not colliding
 - OccupancyGrid - OccupancyGrid slow when close but not colliding
-- Primitive - Heightmap is slow for perspective heightmaps when the primitive is near origin
+- Primitive - Heightmap is slow for perspective heightmaps when the primitive is near origin.
+Could benefit from GPU acceleration.
-- ConvexHull - Heightmap is slow for perspective heightmaps when the convex hull is near origin
+- ConvexHull - Heightmap is slow for perspective heightmaps when the convex hull is near origin.
+Could benefit from GPU acceleration.
-- PointCloud - ImplicitSurface is slow when colliding
+- PointCloud - ImplicitSurface is slow when colliding.
+Can we use BVHs?
 - PointCloud - OccupancyGrid is slow when colliding

 Correctness